First Freesport Crystal Palace Powerchair Football sessions take place at the Waddon Leisure Centre

 The sessions are funded by The Football Association and the Wembley Stadium Trust through the “Inclusive United” partnership between all the London Professional Football Clubs.

 Crystal Palace FC players Barry Bannan and Aaron Wilbraham had never seen this form of the game and were keen to take part.
 “Having both players take part next to the local young people was an exciting experience for the participants.”
-Michael Harrington, Crystal Palace FC Foundation disability sports lead officer said.
+Michael Harrington, Palace for Life Foundation disability sports lead officer said.

 If you are interested in attending the sessions please email Michael Harrington on email@example.com